StephLvs/image_processing/README.md

 ### Actual Functionality
 The module functions as intended.
 Chat GPT calculated the position for embedding the resized binary image to center it within the circle.

+# Critiques of the use of Chat GPT
+Using Chat GPT for this project has helped in a lot of ways such as providing efficient coding assistance and solutions but there are many criticisms of its usage.
+Firstly, there is a concern about relying too much on AI, which may lead to a diminution of analytical skills and creativity (Smith, A., & Anderson, M. (2014).
+AI, Robotics, and the Future of Jobs.
+Pew Research Center).
+Even though ChatGPT has definitely helped improve the project, we need to remind ourselves that we should use AI with moderation.